Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Source: Trading Economics

-The employment situation isn’t great either; as per the latest BLS release, nonfarm employment levels are still ~10m lower than the Feb-2020, pre-pandemic levels, and after declining for 5 successive weeks, jobless claims last week rose by ~4.5% on a weekly basis to 742,000.
-The Pandemic Unemployment Assistance (PUA) program and the 13-week unemployment benefits program will expire after Christmas, and according to a report by The Century Foundation, this will put 12million Americans at risk.
+The employment situation isn’t great either.
+As per the latest BLS release, nonfarm employment levels are still ~10m lower than the Feb-2020, pre-pandemic levels, and after declining for 5 successive weeks, jobless claims last week rose by ~4.5% on a weekly basis to 742,000.
+The Pandemic Unemployment Assistance (PUA) program and the 13-week unemployment benefits program will expire after Christmas, and according to a report by The Century Foundation, this will put 12 million Americans at risk.

 Over the last few months, discretionary stocks have continued to trend up in anticipation of further stimulus, and an expectation of a slowdown in coronavirus cases.
-Joe Biden’s victory may help bring further stimulus at some point in 2021, but given the congressional split, it would be challenging to build consensus on the quantum and nature of the stimulus, and I suspect Republicans will be keen to reign in some of the ambitious spending plans that many had envisaged pre-elections.
+Joe Biden’s victory may help bring further stimulus at some point in 2021, but given the congressional split, it would be challenging to build consensus on the quantum and nature of the stimulus, and I suspect Republicans will be keen to rein in some of the ambitious spending plans that many had envisaged pre-elections.

 The other challenge is with regards to the coronavirus cases which don’t show any signs of abating.
 Cases hit record levels of 195,500 last week and the 7-day average is now 20% higher than a week ago and is up c.5% week on week in 43 states.
 We are now seeing signs of restrictions being put in place, and a continuation of this could dampen the holiday season that many retail and discretionary players are banking on.
 This will also dampen confidence in restaurants, hotels, and other discretionary leisure avenues.